E-guidance and templates

 Always seek feedback

 Always make sure to check the layout and the formulations before you send it.
 Check the spelling and grammar.
-You can also drop by CBS Careers' open guidance, every Monday-Friday from 09:30 - 13:30 and get feedback from one of the career counsellors.
+You can also drop by CBS Business' open guidance, every Monday-Friday from 09:30 - 13:30 and get feedback from one of the career counsellors.